 Some analysts think the negative stock market trends may be a result of seasonal behavioral bias since that is when the investors usually cash in their summer holdings.

 Over the years, a greater and greater portion of the stock market is being managed by complex A.I. algorithms that execute the buying and selling of stocks.
-Data on stock market trends in 2019 from the financial giant, J.P.
+Data on stock trading trends from the financial giant, J.P.
 Morgan, estimate that roughly 80% of all stocks are being exchanged on autopilot.

 An increasingly shrinking percentage of Americans are now owning an increasingly larger share of the US stock market, a clear indicator of a growing issue of rising inequality.